 Automakers from Ford to General Motors to Volkswagen have sharpened their focus on electrified production vehicles of late, with the ever-popular American pickup truck segment being an area of particular interest.
 Numerous automobile marques have announced plans to produce hybrid or fully electric pickup truck models in the coming years, including not only well-established carmakers like the aforementioned, but a handful of relative newcomers, too.

-Here, we take a look at the top eight confirmed future hybrid and electric pickup truck models worth waiting for, don’t forget that you can add accessories like truck tonneau covers to all of these models.
+Here, we take a look at the top eight confirmed future hybrid and electric pickup truck models worth waiting for, and don’t forget that you can add accessories like truck bed mat and truck tonneau covers to all of these models.

 Ford F-150 Electric

 For several years now, Ford has indicated that a pure-electric version of its best-selling F-150 pickup might be on the horizon.
 The automaker finally, officially confirmed its F-150 Electric plans at the 2019 North American International Auto Show in Detroit, following up months later with a video showing an F-150 with a prototype electric powertrain towing a million pounds of train cars.
 You read that right; that’s 1,000,000 pounds.
 With six zeros.